-Inktank Storage Inc. raised the ante of its backing of open source storage software this week with the release of the subscription-based Ceph Enterprise, featuring new graphical management tools and beefed-up support services.
+Inktank Storage Inc. raised the ante of its backing of open source storage software this week with the release of the subscription-based Ceph Enterprise, featuring

 This year's Inktank Ceph Enterprise product updates the Ceph storage software to its fourth major release (version 0.67), code-named Dumpling, adds graphical user interface-based tools to help with management and monitoring, and offers support services backed by a service-level agreement.